 In May 2017, the FASB issued Accounting Standards Update No. 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
 ASU 2017-09 was issued to provide clarity and reduce both (1) diversity in practice and (2) cost and complexity when applying the guidance in Topic 718, Compensation-Stock Compensation, to a change to the terms or conditions of a share-based payment award.
 The amendments in this Update provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-Essentially, an entity will not have to account for the effects of a modification if: (1) The fair value of the modified award is the same immediately before and after the modification; (2) the vesting conditions of the modified award are the same immediately before and after the modification; and (3) the classification of the modified award as either an equity instrument or liability instrument is the same immediately before and after the modification.
-The amendments in ASU 2017-09 will become effective for us as of the beginning of our 2019 fiscal year.
+Essentially, an entity will not have to account for the effects of a modification if: (1) The fair value of the modified award are the same immediately before and after the modification; (2) the vesting conditions of the modified award are the same immediately before and after the modification; and (3) the classification of the modified award as either an equity instrument or liability instrument is the same immediately before and after the modification go or 2019 fiscal year.
 Early adoption is permitted, including adoption in any interim period.
 The adoption of this guidance is not expected to have a material impact upon our financial condition or results of operations.

 In August 2018, the FASB issued Accounting Standards Update No. 2018-15, Accounting Standards Update No. 2018-15 - Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement (hosting arrangement) by providing guidance for determining when the arrangement includes a software license.
-The amendments in ASU 2018-15 align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
-The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in ASU 2018-15.
+The amendments in ASU 2018-15 align the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangement that is a service contract is not affected by the amendments in ASU 2018-15.
 The amendments in ASU 2018-15 will become effective for us as of the beginning of our 2021 fiscal year.
 Early adoption is permitted, including adoption in any interim period.
 We are currently evaluating the impact that this guidance will have upon our financial position and results of operations, if any.